nico/ninjatracing/README.md

     incremental) build.
 To show build timing results for every target, whether built in the last build or previously, use --showall.
 Note that this will overlap multiple builds and will thus exaggerate build parallelism.

+    (When using --showall if you don't have time for a clean build, at least run `ninja -C $BUILDDIR -t recompact` first to remove no-longer-built targets.)